NorbertMuzila/Artificial-Intelligence-and-Big-Data-Capstone-/README.md

 # Artificial-Intelligence-and-Big-Data-Capstone-
-This repository consist of my Capstone Project for AI nad Big Data which has a topic Loan Default Prediction Using Machine Learning
+- This repository consist of my Capstone Project for AI nad Big Data which has a topic Loan Default Prediction Using Machine Learning

+- This is the picture for running finally deployed model (XGBoost) https://phasegroup.streamlit.app/ which perfomed the best in terms of the accuracy